Auditions

 Rehearsal and Production Information

-Please check your calendar and let us know your conflict dates when you cannot attend a rehearsal so we can schedule rehearsals for specific scenes to minimize conflicts.
+Please check your calendar and let us know your conflict dates when you cannot attend a rehearsal, so we can schedule rehearsals for specific scenes to minimize conflicts.

-We want to point out that communication of subsequent conflicts needs to be with as much notice as possible.
+We want to point out that communication of subsequent conflicts needs to be as much notice as possible.

 Participating in a show at Overshadowed is a serious commitment, and rehearsal attendance is essential.
 However, we understand that you are volunteering your time, and we will do our best to accommodate your schedule.